Charlie O'Donnell: Wheel of Fortune and other game shows

 O'Donnell was perhaps best known as the announcer of the game show Wheel of Fortune.
 He filled this role from 1975 to 1980 (including two unaired pilots hosted by 77 Sunset Strip actor Edd Byrnes), acted as a substitute for his successor, Jack Clark, and returned to the show permanently several months after Clark's death in 1988.
 Between Clark's death and O'Donnell's return, disc jockey M.G.
 Kelly announced the show for most of its 1988-89 season.
 O'Donnell also contributed to the 2010 video game based on Wheel of Fortune, which was released just a day after his death.

-Among the game show companies O'Donnell worked for as a primary announcer were Merv Griffin Enterprises/Sony Pictures Television (1975–87 and 1989–2010), Barry & Enright Productions (1981–86), and Barris Industries/The Guber-Peters Entertainment Company (1986–89) He also announced game shows for Mark Goodson-Bill Todman Productions (including Card Sharks, Trivia Trap, To Tell the Truth); Bob Stewart Productions (The $100,000 Pyramid); Hill-Eubanks Group's All Star Secrets and The Guinness Game; and Scotti Bros.-Syd Vinnedge's Wordplay.
+Among the game show companies O'Donnell worked for as a primary announcer were Merv Griffin Enterprises/Sony Pictures Television (1975–87 and 1989–2010), Barry & Enright Productions (1981–86), and Barris Industries/The Guber-Peters Entertainment Company (1986–89) He also announced game shows for Mark Goodson-Bill Todman Productions (including Card Sharks, Trivia Trap, To Tell the Truth), Bob Stewart Productions (The $100,000 Pyramid), Hill-Eubanks Group's All Star Secrets and The Guinness Game, and Scotti Bros.-Syd Vinnedge's Wordplay.

 He and John Harlan filled in for Rod Roddy on different occasions on Press Your Luck.
-He also announced on the game show version of Monopoly, and re-voiced the credits tags for episodes of Jeopardy!, Wheel and Headline Chasers (and several other library game shows acquired by Sony) airing on Game Show Network produced before 1994, when Columbia TriStar Television became the new name of what is now Sony Pictures Television, and their new closing credits card replaced those of Coca-Cola Television, Columbia Pictures Television, and King World Productions (now CBS Media Ventures).
+He also announced on the game show version of Monopoly, and re-voiced the credits tags for episodes of Jeopardy!, Wheel, and Headline Chasers (and several other library game shows acquired by Sony) airing on Game Show Network produced before 1994, when Columbia TriStar Television became the new name of what is now Sony Pictures Television, and its new closing credits card replaced those of Coca-Cola Television, Columbia Pictures Television, and King World Productions (now CBS Media Ventures).
 He also performed voice acting and host duties off-screen on most of the Wheel of Fortune video games which came out after 1992, either along with Vanna White, or entirely by himself, as Pat Sajak would not participate in any of the video games until his children were grown.

 In addition to announcing on The All-New Dating Game, he appeared as a bachelor during the show's 1987-88 season.

-O’Donnell’s other, non-game show work includes, in addition to his duties on American Bandstand, the music variety series Dance Fever, the talk shows The Toni Tennille Show and America, and the weekly music countdown series Solid Gold.
+O’Donnell’s other, non-game show work includes, in addition to his duties on American Bandstand, the music variety series Dance Fever, talk shows The Toni Tennille Show and America, and weekly music countdown series Solid Gold.